iPhone 17 Pro Max vs Pixel 10 Pro XL: Main differences

 Some changes for the iPhone, business as usual for the Pixel

-On the front, the iPhone 17 Pro Max introduces Ceramic Shield 2 — Apple’s next-generation display glass.
+On the front, the iPhone 17 Pro Max introduces Ceramic Shield 2, which is Apple’s next-generation display glass.
 According to the company, it’s three times more scratch resistant than the original Ceramic Shield we’ve had since the iPhone 12 (with a minor revision in the iPhone 16, but no proper generational numeral there).
 There’s also a new seven-layer anti-glare coating, which should make outdoor visibility noticeably better.
 Or so we hope.
 It’s one of those upgrades that’s easy to overlook on paper, but could make a big difference in daily use, at least that's what it did with the Galaxy S24 Ultra and S25 Ultra.

 In the other corner, the Pixel 10 Pro XL is scoring a familiar design language, one that doesn't stray away from the design chops of previous Pixels and looks immediately familiar to anyone who has used or seen a Pixel device in the past few years.